Simple Sourdough Pizza Crust: A Step-by-Step Guide

 Timing/Schedule:

 The more I make sourdough, the more I realize that the timing of each bake depends so much on the time of year and the temperature of my kitchen.
-In the summer, because it is warm and humid, the first rise (bulk fermentation) of all my sourdoughs takes between 6 – 8 hours; in the winter the first rise takes 12 – 18 hours.
+In the summer, because it is warm and humid, the first rise (bulk fermentation) of all my sourdoughs takes between 6 – 8 hours; in the winter it will take longer, 10 to 12 hours.

 It is best to rely on visual cues.
-For the bulk fermentation, you want the dough to double (or less than double: I now end my bulk fermentation when the dough has risen by 50% in volume).
+For the bulk fermentation, you want the dough to double or less than double: I now end my bulk fermentation when the dough has risen by 50% to 75% in volume.
 This is why I cannot recommend using a straight-sided vessel (as opposed to a bowl) enough.
 It makes gauging the first rise easier.

 Schedule: I like mixing this dough in the evening, performing 4 stretch and folds before I go to bed (if time permits), then letting the dough complete its bulk fermentation at room temperature (68ºF) overnight or in the refrigerator (especially in the summer, when my kitchen is much warmer).
 In the morning, it’s typically ready to be portioned (if it rose at room temperature), transferred to quart containers, and stashed in the fridge.
 If I had let my dough spend time in the fridge for the bulk fermentation, I remove it in the morning, and let it complete its bulk fermentation at room temperature.
 Once complete, I portion the dough and stash it in the fridge.
 Sometimes I’ll use the dough that same evening; sometimes I’ll use it the following day or the next.
 I encourage using the dough within 3 days.